jessemiller/HamlPy/reference.md

 This will output the filtered text with syntax highlighting using [Pygments](http://pygments.org).

-For syntax highlighting to work correctly, You will need to generate or include a Pygments CSS file.
+For syntax highlighting to work correctly, you will also need to generate or include a Pygments CSS file.
 See the section ["Generating styles"](http://pygments.org/docs/cmdline/#generating-styles) in the Pygments documentation for more information.